Jatra of the devotees of Baba Ramdev Peer in Rajasthan

 Flags of Jatra

-Baba Ramdeva Peer is the chief deity of Meghwal community.
-Baba was strictly against caste system and embraced all followers regardless of their caste and social status.
+Baba Ramdeva Peer is the principal deity of the Meghwal community.
+He was a staunch opponent of the caste system and welcomed all devotees, irrespective of their caste and social standing.

 Baba Ramadev Jatra